 Nicole Boivin has been awarded research funding from the European Research Council, National Geographic Society, Natural Environment Research Council UK, Australian Research Council, British Academy, and Arts and Humanities Research Council UK, amongst others prestigious organisations.
-She is a Fellow of the Society of Antiquaries of London, holds an Honorary Professorship at the University of Queensland, and is an Affiliated Researcher at the University of Calgary and the Smithsonian Institution.
-She sits on the Scientific Advisory Board for several institutions and organisations, including the Global Institute for Silk Road Studies in China, and the Centre for Global Knowledge Studies at the University of Cambridge.
+She sits on the Editorial Advisory Boards of several journals, such as Anthropocene and the American Journal of Archaeology, as well as on the Scientific Advisory Boards of a number of organisations, including the Centre for Global Knowledge Studies at the University of Cambridge.
+Nicole Boivin is currently a Fellow of the Society of Antiquaries of London, holds an Honorary Professorship at the University of Queensland, and is an Affiliated Researcher at the University of Calgary and at the Smithsonian Institution.